thomashoddinott/ollama_pdf_rag/README.md

 # 🟰 Made changes to get this working on my windows work laptop 🟰
+## ❌ Works, but is currently too slow to be useful

 # Chat with PDF locally with Ollama demo 🚀